silverstripe/silverstripe-graphql/README.md

 ## Testing/Debugging Queries and Mutations

 This module comes bundled with an implementation of [graphiql](https://github.com/graphql/graphiql), an in-browser IDE for GraphQL servers.
-It provides browseable documentation of your schema, as well as autocomplete and syntax-checking of your queries.
+It provides browse-able documentation of your schema, as  well as auto complete and syntax-checking of your queries.

 This tool is available in **dev mode only**.
 It can be accessed at `/dev/graphiql/`.

 <img src="https://github.com/graphql/graphiql/raw/master/resources/graphiql.png">